 But what does this have to do with Bolivia?

-Professional adventurer and US national, Phil Buck, has an even more ambitious plan.
-He is going to sail a totora reed boat some 18,000 km from Arica (Chile) to Sydney.
-This is no pipe dream – the ship, known as Viracocha III, is currently under construction in La Paz.
+Professional adventurer and US national, Phil Buck, has an even more ambitious plan, to sail a totora reed boat some 18,000 km from Arica (Chile) to Sydney.
+This is no pipe dream either – the ship, known as Viracocha III, is currently under construction in La Paz.

 “Third time’s the charm”, Phil said in a recent interview with local newspaper Pagina Siete.
 Viracocha III will set sail in February and, if all goes well, will arrive in Sydney at least six months later.

-The crew of 10 sailors come from a variety of nations such as America, Chile, Germany, and Bolivia.
-They will take advantage of modern technology including a GPS navigation system, solar panels, satellite phones, a life raft, flares, filming and editing equipment, a modified bicycle to generate electricity, and a few car batteries.
+The crew of 10 sailors come from a variety of nations such as America, Chile, Germany, and Bolivia and will take advantage of modern technology including a GPS navigation system, solar panels, satellite phones, a life raft, flares, filming and editing equipment, a modified bicycle to generate electricity, and car batteries to store it.
 Buck is somewhat reluctant to use these modern devices as he prefers the voyage to be as authentic as possible.
-Many however, are mandatory safety precautions imposed under international maritime law.
+However, many of these measures are mandatory safety precautions imposed under international maritime law.

 The crew will bring some provisions on board but due to the length of the journey and the small size of the boat they will predominately survive off fish caught from the sea and rainwater trapped from the roof.
 The boat is currently on public display at the Chuquiago Marka convention centre in southern La Paz.